Farrer-Mawson walk directions

 Off leash opportunity starts here.

-10. To continue the walk, shortly after entering the park, veer left where part of the park branches in between the townhouses.
+10. Shortly after entering the park, veer left where part of the park branches in between the townhouses.
 Enter this more groomed area between the townhouses where grass is regularly mown.
-After a short distance, head left again when you see a small rocky knoll.
+After a short distance, the park branches left and right.
+Take the left fork and head towards a small rocky knoll.

 There a fine views from this little knoll towards the Mawson District Playing Fields, the suburbs of Torrens and Pearce, Mount Taylor and the Brindabella Mountains in the far distance.
 It's also interesting to examine the features of the Willemsen townhouses with their lovely gardens.